 Chapter 6 Managing Accessions

 The “Manage Accession” page provides links for adding new accessions.
-You can choose to add accessions into the database by either using a List you have created or by uploading XLS or XLSX file.
-Both options will be detailed below.
-To begin click on the “Add Accessions or Upload Accession Info” link.
+New accessions can be added to the database by either using a List or by uploading an Excel file (either XLS or XLSX format).
+Both options are explained in more detail below.
+To begin, click on the “Add Accessions or Upload Accession Info” link.

 This will open a dialog allowing you to select either “Using Lists” or “Uploading a File”.